ProblemBears/TheBearLibrary/Math/3dMathPrimer.md

 <h2 align="center" id="mechanics1">Mechanics 1: Linear Kinematics and Calculus</h2>

-### 11.1-Overview & Other Expectation-reducing Remarks
+### 11.1 - Overview & Other Expectation-reducing Remarks
 - We're only concerned w/ `mechanics`, and very simple rigid body mechanics at that
 #### Some helpful lies about our Universe
-- The universe is `discrete`, but it is helpgul to think of it as `continuous`
+- The universe is `discrete`, but it is helpful to think of it as `continuous`
 - **Continuous mathematics is called** `calculus`, & **its application to the exploration of a continuous universe** is called `physics`
 - For the moment, we're concerned with the motion of a small object called a `particle` :
     * At any given moment, we know it's `position/velocity`